-(1) No later than October 1, 2011, the owner or operator of an existing power plant with an offshore intake shall install large organism exclusion devices having a distance between exclusion bars of no greater than nine inches, or install other exclusion devices, deemed equivalent by the State Water Board.
+- (1) No later than [one year after the effective date of this Policy], the owner or operator of an existing power plant with an offshore intake shall install large organism exclusion devices having a distance between exclusion bars of no greater than nine inches, or install other exclusion devices, deemed equivalent by the Regional Water Board. - (2) No later than [one year after the effective date of this Policy], the owner or operator of an existing power plant unit that is not directly engaging in powergenerating activities, or critical system maintenance, shall cease intake flows, unless the owner or operator demonstrates to the Regional Water Board that a reduced minimum flow is necessary for operations.

-- (2) No later than October 1, 2011, the owner or operator of an existing power plant unit that is not directly engaging in power-generating activities, or critical system maintenance, shall cease intake flows, unless the owner or operator demonstrates to the State Water Board that a reduced minimum flow is necessary for operations. - (3) The owner or operator of an existing power plant must implement measures to mitigate the interim impingement and entrainment impacts resulting from the cooling water intake structure(s), commencing October 1, 2015 and continuing up to and until the owner or operator achieves final compliance.
+- (3) The owner or operator of an existing power plant must implement measures to mitigate the interim impingement and entrainment impacts resulting from the cooling water intake structure(s), commencing [five years after the effective date of this Policy] and continuing up to and until the owner or operator achieves final compliance.
 The owner or operator must include in the implementation plan, described in Section 3.A below, the specific measures that will be undertaken to comply with this requirement.
-An owner or operator may comply with this requirement by: - (a) Demonstrating to the State Water Board's satisfaction that the owner or operator is compensating for the interim impingement and entrainment impacts through existing mitigation efforts, including any projects that are required by state or federal permits as of October 1, 2010; or - (b) Demonstrating to the State Water Board's satisfaction that the interim impacts are compensated for by the owner or operator providing funding to the California Coastal Conservancy which will work with the California Ocean Protection Council to fund an appropriate mitigation project; or - (c) Developing and implementing a mitigation project for the facility, approved by the State Water Board, which will compensate for the interim impingement and entrainment impacts.
-Such a project must be overseen by an advisory panel of experts convened by the State Water Board. - (d) The habitat production foregone method, or a comparable alternate method approved by the State Water Board, shall be used to determine the habitat and area, based on replacement of the annual entrainment, for funding a mitigation project. - (e) It is the preference of the State Water Board that funding is provided to the California Coastal Conservancy, working with the California Ocean Protection Council, for mitigation projects directed toward increases in marine life associated with the State's Marine Protected Areas in the geographic region of the facility.
+An owner or operator may comply with this requirement by: - (a) Demonstrating to the State Water Board's satisfaction that the owner or operator is compensating for the interim impingement and entrainment impacts through existing mitigation efforts, including any projects that are required by state or federal permits as of [the effective date of this Policy]; or - (b) Demonstrating to the State Water Board's satisfaction that the interim impacts are compensated for by the owner or operator providing funding to the California Coastal Conservancy which will work with the California Ocean Protection Council to fund an appropriate mitigation project; or - (c) Developing and implementing a mitigation project for the facility, approved by the State Water Board, which will compensate for the interim impingement and entrainment impacts.
+Such a project must be overseen by an advisory panel of experts convened by the State Water Board. - (d) The habitat production foregone method, or a comparable alternate method approved by the State Water Board Division of Water Quality, shall be used to determine the habitat and area, based on replacement of the annual entrainment, for funding a mitigation project. - (e) It is the preference of the State Water Board that funding be provided to the California Coastal Conservancy, working with the California Ocean Protection Council, for mitigation projects directed toward the implementation, monitoring, maintenance and management of the State's Marine Protected Areas.